powsybl/powsybl-entsoe/README.md

 <!-- Add javadoc link after the first release -->

-This framework provides components specific to ENTSO-E-orientated processes.
+This framework provides components specific to ENTSO-E-orientated processes such as balances adjustment.
+Balances adjustment is a process that consist in acting on specified injections to ensure given balance on specific network areas.